-- 0.24 grains per dry standard cubic foot from April 16, 2015 through December 31, 2019; and - 0.20 grains per dry standard cubic foot on or after January 1, 2020. - e.
-Particulate matter emissions from any air contaminant source, other than fuel burning equipment, installed, constructed, or modified on or after June 1, 1970, but prior to April 16, 2015, must not exceed: - 0.10 grains per dry standard cubic foot if all representative compliance source test results collected prior to April 16, 2015, demonstrate emissions no greater than 0.080 grains per dry standard cubic foot; or - ii.
-0.14 grains per dry standard cubic foot if any representative compliance source test results collected prior to April 16, 2015, demonstrate emissions greater than 0.080 grains per dry standard cubic foot, or if there are no representative compliance source test results. - f.
-Particulate matter emissions from any air contaminant source, other than fuel burning equipment, installed, constructed, or modified on or after April 16, 2015, must not exceed 0.10 grains per dry standard cubic foot. - g.
-Representative compliance source test results are data that was obtained: - i.
-Between April 16, 2005 and April 16, 2015; and - ii.
-When the emission unit and pollution control device were operating based on the current configuration. - h.
-The combined particulate matter emissions from all veneer and plywood mill sources within the plant site, including, but not limited to, sanding machines, saws, presses, barkers, hogs, chippers, and other material size reduction equipment, process or space ventilation systems, and truck loading and unloading facilities, must not exceed a plant specific average hourly emission rate (lbs/hr) determined by multiplying the plant production capacity by one (1.0) pound per 1,000 square feet on a 3/8" basis of finished product for a typical operating shift divided by the number of hours in the operating shift.
-Excluded from this standard are veneer dryers, fuel burning equipment, and refuse burning equipment.
+- 2. 0.15 grains per dry standard cubic foot corrected to 50% excess air on and after January 1, 2020. - iii.
+For equipment or a mode of operation (e.g., backup fuel) used less than 876 hours per calendar year: - 1.
+0.24 grains per dry standard cubic foot corrected to 50% excess air from April 16, 2015 through December 31, 2019; and - 2.
+0.20 grains per dry standard cubic foot corrected to 50% excess air on and after January 1, 2020. - b.
+Particulate matter emissions from any fuel burning equipment installed, constructed, or modified on or after June 1, 1970, but prior to April 16, 2015, must not exceed: - 0.10 grains per dry standard cubic foot corrected to 50% excess air provided that all representative compliance source test results collected prior to April 16, 2015, demonstrate emissions no greater than 0.080 grains per dry standard cubic foot corrected to 50% excess air; or - ii.
+0.14 grains per dry standard cubic foot corrected to 50% excess air, if any representative compliance source test results collected prior to April 16, 2015, demonstrate emissions greater than 0.080 grains per dry standard cubic foot corrected to 50% excess air, or if there are no representative compliance source test results. - c.
+Particulate matter emissions from any fuel burning equipment installed, constructed, or modified on or after April 16, 2015, must not exceed 0.10 grains per dry standard cubic foot corrected to 50% excess air. - d.
+Representative compliance source test results are test data that was obtained: - i.
+Between April 16, 2005, and April 16, 2015; and - ii.
+When the emission unit and pollution control device were operating based on the current configuration.